kitasuke/PagingMenuController/README.md

 ```
 * You should add `ContainerView` into your view controller's view and set `PagingMenuController` as the embedded view controller's class

+See `PagingMenuControllerDemo` target in demo project for more details

 ### Coding only
 ```Swift
 let viewController = UIViewController()